top of page

 A Prince's Duty

-Prince Lauden walked briskly up the steps in the underground portion of his castle, the click of his boot heels on the stone echoing throughout the cavernous hall.
+Prince Lauden walked briskly up the steps in the underground portion of his palace, the click of his boot heels on the stone echoing throughout the cavernous hall.
 When he reached the top, he leaned against the wall to rest.
 It had been too long since his last feed.

 "Caspian!" he called out when he saw the dredge coming up from the kitchens and heading for the above-ground floors.